 Educational content on VJHemOnc is intended for healthcare professionals only.
 By visiting this website and accessing this information you confirm that you are a healthcare professional.

-The Lymphoma Channel on VJHemOnc is an independent medical education platform, supported with funding from AstraZeneca (Diamond), BMS (Gold), Johnson & Johnson (Gold), Takeda (Silver) and Galapagos (Bronze).
-Supporters have no influence on the production of content.
-The levels of sponsorship listed are reflective of the amount of funding given.
+The Lymphoma Channel is supported with funding from AstraZeneca (Diamond), BMS (Gold), Johnson & Johnson (Gold), Takeda (Silver) and Galapagos (Bronze).

-The Multiple Myeloma Channel on VJHemOnc is an independent medical education platform, supported with funding from BMS (Gold) and Legend Biotech (Bronze).
-Supporters have no influence on the production of content.
-The levels of sponsorship listed are reflective of the amount of funding given.
+The Multiple Myeloma Channel is supported with funding from BMS (Gold) and Legend Biotech (Bronze).

-The Myeloproliferative Neoplasms Channel on VJHemOnc is an independent medical education platform, supported with funding from Takeda (Gold) and Kartos Therapeutics, Inc. (Bronze).
-Supporters have no influence on the production of content.
-The levels of sponsorship listed are reflective of the amount of funding given.
+VJHemOnc is an independent medical education platform.
+Supporters, including channel supporters, have no influence over the production of content.
+The levels of sponsorship listed are reflective of the amount of funding given to support the channel.

 Share this video